nortizcode/100DaysOfCode/r1-log.md

 ### RID27
 Today I am doing a wireframe for an upcoming project I am thinking about doing.
 I also worked on the JavaScript book and excersizes

+### RID28
+Today I continued to work on my JavaScript lessons.